zillani/k8s-resources.bkp/CNCF/4-deployment-configs/readme.md

 ## Secrets

-Pods can access local data using volumes, but there is some data you don't want readable to the naked eye.
-Passwords may be an example.
-Someone reading through a YAML file may read a password and remember it.
-Using the Secret API resource, the same password could be encoded.
-A casual reading would not give away the password.
-You can create, get, or delete secrets:
+Using the Secret API resource, passwords could be encoded.

 ```bash
 kubectl get secrets
 ```